DRP installation

 The MEGARA pipeline is a Python package, for Python 3.9 or greater.

-The easiest method of installing megaradrp is using pip
+The easiest method of installing megaradrp is using pip inside a virtual

 environment.